Biology

 3

-1. List the organs of the digestive system and their functions.
-2. Define metabolism and explain its role in energy production.
-3. Compare and contrast carbohydrates, proteins and lipids and list the functions of each.
-4. State the recommended number of servings for each food group in the Dietary Guidelines for Americans.
-5. List the 13 vitamins and state the differences between water-soluble and fat-soluble vitamins.
-6. Describe the significance of body mass index and its association with overweight, underweight and obesity.
-7. Discuss the importance of water and minerals in the body.
-8. State the general recommendations for calories from carbohydrates, proteins and fats for an athlete.
-9. Describe the two main ways that pathogenic bacteria can cause food borne illness.
-10. List the most common food allergies and some of the symptoms of food allergies.
-11. List the most common food preservation techniques.
-12. List the 3 major concerns about genetically-engineered crops.
+1. Explain the role of metabolism in energy production.
+2. Compare and contrast carbohydrates, proteins and lipids and list the functions of each.
+3. List the differences between the 13 vitamins and state the differences between water-soluble and fat-soluble vitamins.
+4. Describe the significance of body mass index and its association with weight categories.
+5. Describe the importance of water and minerals in the body.
+6. State the general recommendations for caloric intake of nutrients for various demographics, including athletes, pregnancy, children, adults and geriatrics.
+7. List the most common food allergies and some of the symptoms of food allergies.
+8. Describe the role of pathogens and genetics in nutrition.

 BIO 230 : Seminar in Scientific Literature and Research Design

 Student will learn to locate, read, and interpret peer-reviewed science journal articles.
 They will examine the characteristics that distinguish quality research in the biological sciences, and write a review paper related to a topic of their choosing.
 Students will then delve further into aspects of experimental design, culminating in the production of a research proposal related to their topic of choice.
 Prerequisite: BIO 121.
 Three lecture hours per week.
 Instructional Support Fee applies.
-3 credits Fall, Spring
+Gen. Ed.
+Competencies Met: Scientific Reasoning and Discovery.

 Credits